IgniteUI/igniteui-docfx/en/components/general/update-guide.md

     * `getCellByColumnVisibleIndex` is now deprecated and will be removed in next major version.
 Use `getCellByKey`, `getCellByColumn` instead.

+## IgxGridCell migration

-*IgxGridCellComponent*, *IgxTreeGridCellComponent*, *IgxHierarchicalGridCellComponent*, *IgxGridExpandableCellComponent* are no longer exposed in the public API.
+* *IgxGridCellComponent*, *IgxTreeGridCellComponent*, *IgxHierarchicalGridCellComponent*, *IgxGridExpandableCellComponent* are no longer exposed in the public API.

-* Public APIs, which used to return an instance of one of the above, now return an [`IgxGridCell`]({environment:angularApiUrl}/classes/igxgridcell.html) instance, implementing the public [`CellType`]({environment:angularApiUrl}/interfaces/celltype.html) interface:
+* Public APIs, which used to return an instance of one of the above, now return an instance of [`IgxGridCell`]({environment:angularApiUrl}/classes/igxgridcell.html):

 ```ts
 const cell = grid.getCellByColumn(0, 'ProductID');     // returns IgxGridCell